Everything you need to get the most out of Flo, boards, calendar, notes, and memory. Skim the sections you care about.

 Personal events vs. board events: personal events are not tied to any board.
 They show up account-wide on your calendar.
 Board events are cards on a specific board that happen to have a date; they stay scoped to that board.

-Recurring events: cards and events support weekly, monthly, and custom recurrence.
+Recurring events: cards and events support daily, weekly, biweekly, and monthly recurrence.
 Completed recurring cards auto-advance to the next occurrence.

 Notes are standalone documents.
 Each note has a title, a category (Note, Email, Script, Social, Template, or Brief), and a rich-text body.
 Write anything: meeting notes, drafts, summaries, longer-form ideas.